Vivienne Poy

-Vivienne Poy (née Lee; 利德蕙 (Lei6 Dak1-Wai6, Lì Déhuì); born May 15, 1941) is a Canadian businesswoman, author and philanthropist.
+Vivienne Poy (née Lee; 利德蕙 (Lei6 Dak1-Wai6, Lì Déhuì); born May 15, 1941) is a Canadian businesswoman and author.
 She served as a member of the Senate of Canada from 1998 until her retirement in 2012.

 Early life and education

 On May 15, 1941, Poy was born in British Hong Kong.
 She is the daughter of Richard Charles Lee Ming-Chak and Esther Yiu Pik Wong (黃瑤璧; Cantonese: Wong Yiu-Pik, Pinyin: Huáng Yáobì).
 Poy's paternal grandfather was Hysan Lee, who was tied to the Hong Kong opium refinery business and also land development in the early 1900s.

 In 1959, Poy was a student in Canada.
 She is a graduate of St. Paul's Co-educational College (in Hong Kong), McGill University, Seneca College and the University of Toronto.

-Achievements
+Career

 Poy was appointed by Prime Minister Jean Chretien to the Senate in 1998, becoming the first Canadian senator of Asian ancestry.
 For 14 years, Poy served as president of Vivienne Poy Mode, a fashion design company that she founded 1981.
 She was selected as Chancellor of the University of Toronto in December 2002 and served until 2006.